DevL/potency/output/md/Character Options/Traits.md

 ## Natural Weapons
 _Requires exertion 3 and unarmed combat 3._
 Through claws or fists, you are deadly even unarmed.
 You increase your physical damage caused by unarmed strikes with 1B.
-If your physical damage already has 3B, you may instead re-roll a failed damage roll per turn.
+If your physical damage already has 3B, your target instead adds 1M to their _resistance_ roll against the damage.

 > Aun the minotaur was a peaceful man, always eager to use his extensive skills of healing.
 However, when he had no choice but to resort to violence, his innate strength subsequently made his skills of healing all the more needed.